 € 6.00 people with disabilities

 € 5.50 groups, seniors

 € 4.50 students

 € 4.50 people with disabilities

-In winter, the Stams Abbey is only accessible within a guided tour, in summer the museum can be visited independently after the tour.
+Open on public holidays (Sunday opening times).
+In winter, the Stams Abbey is accessible only with a guided tour, in summer the museum can be visited independently.
 The tickets are available at the shop in the orangery.

 Guided tours in summer from Monday to Saturday at 11 am and 4 pm, on Sundays and public holidays at 4 pm, in winter Thursdays at 4 pm.
 Please ask in advance whether the guided tour will take place or not (in case of events or church holidays).